evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ## Performance

-The Hyundai Ioniq 5 Long Range 2WD has a maximum power of 168KW (228hp).
-The total torque is 350nm.
+The Hyundai Ioniq 5 Long Range 2WD has a maximum power of 168 KW (228 hp/225 bhp).
+The total torque is 350 nm (258 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 185 km/h.

 ## Battery, range, and charging